-The first summand is a reconstruction log-likelihood loss, and the second is Kullback-Leibler divergence [Kullback and Leibler, 1951].
+The first summand is a reconstruction log-likelihood loss, and the second is Kullback-Leibler divergence [32].
 KL divergence pushes the model prior on latent variables $p{model}(z)$ and posterior distribution of latent variables q(z|x) close to each other.
 The idea of VAEs is to train the encoder, which outputs the parameters of distribution q(z|x).

-Although VAEs are capable of producing fairly photorealistic results based on learning natural images manifolds (Figure 1.6), their drawback is that samples tends to be blurry [Goodfellow et al., 2016].
+Although VAEs are capable of producing fairly photorealistic results based on learning natural images manifolds (Figure 1.6), their drawback is that samples tends to be blurry [33].
 The possible reason behind that is training a VAE with maximum likelihood loss $D{KL}(p{data}||p{model})$ is similar to training a traditional autoencoder with mean squared error, in the sense that it tends to ignore high frequency features (that occupy few pixels).